 With the more casual sportcoat, you have a little more margin on the pants.
 You can wear something a little more rustic and rough around the edges, if you choose.
 Of course, this isn’t to say that you couldn’t dress it up with a crisp white shirt and pocket square.

-Step 2: Construction
+Step 2: Construction and fit considerations

 [Need a refresher on our suit construction – read this]